software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > -- Mary, one of the Developers

 > "Sounds good to me, Mary.
 What about the form submission?
 I think we need a controller method for that as well.
 We should add a new blog entry to the database based on the submitted name and description.
 For this we could use the H2 database and Hibernate.
-We need a JPA entity and repository class class for the blog.
+We need a JPA entity and JPA repository class class for the blog.
 >
 > -- Jane, one of the Developers

 While discussing the technical details, the Developers document a todo-list of tasks with a short description.
 Developers also consider the order of the tasks:

+> Task 1: Add a Blog JPA entity class and a BlogRepository JPA repository class

-> Task 1: Add Thymeleaf template for the blog submission form containing fields for name and description
+> Task 2: Add a Thymeleaf template for the blog creation form containing fields for name and description

-> Task 2: Add BlogController controller class and a method for rendering the blog submission form
+> Task 3: Add a BlogController controller class and a method for rendering the blog creation form

-> Task 3: Add H2 and Hibernate dependencies for the project

-> Task 4: Add Blog JPA entity class and BlogRepository JPA repository class

-> Task 5: Add a method for the BlogController that adds the blog to database
+> Task 4: Add a method for the BlogController class which handles the blog creation form submission

-These tasks are added to the Sprint specific, _Sprint Backlog_.
+These tasks are added to the Sprint-specific _Sprint Backlog_.

 ## Scrum backlogs